 To produce the wine of Chateau Moulin Haut Laroque, vinification takes place in small, temperature controlled, stainless steel vats.
 Malolactic fermentation takes place in French oak barrels.
 All wine is moved entirely by gravity.
 The wine of Chateau Moulin Haut Laroque is then aged in an average of 35% new, French oak barrels for about 18 months before bottling.

-Serving and Decanting Chateau Moulin Haut Laroque with Wine, Food, Pairing Tips
+Serving Chateau Moulin Haut Laroque with Wine, Food, Pairing Tips

 Chateau Moulin Haut Laroque is a great example of a Bordeaux value wine that combines quality, style and price.